vilarb/events7-fe/README.md

 # <img src="public/favicono7.png" width="25" alt="Events7 Logo" /> Events7

+Hi.
+Welcome to the Events7 Fullstack Web Developer Expertise Test.
+This readme is mostly generated, but i have added some caveats that could be important and clarify some things at the end.
+Building this was quite fun.
+Hope to hear from you soon so we can talk the project over.

 ## 🚀 Features

 - **Event Management**: Create, view, and manage events with different types (crosspromo, liveops, app, ads)